seelabs/scratch_docs/xls-xchainbridge.md

 5. On the locking chain, prove that assets were returned or burned on the issuing chain.

 6. A way to prevent the same assets from being wrapped multiple times (prevent transaction replay).
-The proofs that certain events happened on the different chains are public and can therefore be submitted multiple times.
+The proofs that certain events happened on the different chains are public and can therefore theoretically be submitted multiple times.
 This must be valid only once to wrap or unlock assets.

 ##### 1.3.1.2.
 Process

 In this scenario, a user is trying to transfer funds from their account on the source chain to their account on the destination chain.

 1. The user creates a cross-chain claim ID on the destination chain, via the **`XChainCreateClaimID`** transaction.
-The cross-chain claim ID must specify the source account on the other chain.
 This creates a **`XChainOwnedClaimID`** ledger object.
+The ledger object must specify the source account on the source chain.
 2. The user submits a **`XChainCommit`** transaction on the source chain, attaching the claimed cross-chain claim ID and including a reward amount (`SignatureReward`) for the witness servers.
 This locks or burns the asset on the source chain, depending on whether the source chain is a locking or issuing chain.
 This transaction must be submitted from the same account that was specified when creating the claim ID.
 3. The **witness server** signs an attestation saying that the funds were locked/burned on the source chain.
 This is then submitted as a **`XChainAddClaimAttestation`** transaction on the destination chain.
 4. When there is a quorum of witness attestations, the funds can be claimed on the destination chain.
 If a destination account is included in the initial transfer, then the funds automatically transfer when quorum is reached.
 Otherwise, the user can submit a **`XChainClaim`** transaction for the transferred value on the destination chain.